 Kota Bharu has a friendly vibe of a small, midsized city with excellent Ramadan Markets.

 There are great opportunities to sample superb local and traditional cuisine.

 Local Kelantanese Dishes at the Ramadan Bazaar!

 The Kota Bharu Ramadan Market was filled with food, smells, cooking, smoke, and many people shopping for dinner.

 You can get a Roti Canai with a Dhal Curry and a hot The Tarik (Pulled Milk Tea) for RM4.00 (USD1) for a great, filling delicious breakfast.

-So even if you are on a budget, a USD20 will buy you plenty of delicious food and snacks.
+So even if you are on a budget, USD20 will buy you plenty of delicious food and snacks.

 Here is what you cannot buy or bring to a Ramadan Market

 As a tourist, you need to be aware that the Islamic dietary laws prohibit pork consumption or products made from pork.

 Alcohol is strictly forbidden.

 What to buy at Ramadan Markets?

 In the evenings, the streets are filled with Pasar Ramadan (Ramadan Market) street stalls selling colorful drinks, various Kelantanese food choices, local delicacies, and freshly baked Raya treats.

 Pasar Ramadan is where Malaysians and foreign visitors can sample a wide variety of local delicacies and join the locals for Iftar (breaking of fast).

 For Malaysians, Pasar Ramadan can be found at almost every corner all over the country, offering a vast array of mouth-watering delicacies for you to break your fast with.

 The intense sound of a sugarcane crusher, vendors, are beckoning you incessantly, and the grilling smell from BBQ chicken, fish, and spicy meats.

 For locals and tourists, the month-long Pasar Ramadan is perfect for touring the various Buka Puasa (breaking of fast) spots.